-A reminder that the contribution for Spring 2 term is £5.00.
+A reminder that the contribution for Summer Term 1 term is £6.00.

 WE ARE ALWAYS UPDATING THIS PAGE!
 REMEMBER TO LOOK AT THE BOTTOM OF THE PAGE FOR NEW PHOTOS AND DOCUMENTS.